How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Wood or Stock is the most important item that you will need for a project besides the scroll saw itself.
 There are various species of wood or stock that you can use for scrolling.

-There are also places that you can order stock online and get more hard to find species of wood such as Cherry, Walnut, Mahogany, and even some exotic species such as Zebrawood, Bubinga and Purpleheart, to name just a few.
+There are also places where you can order stock online and get more hard-to-find species of wood such as Cherry, Walnut, Mahogany, and even some exotic species such as Zebrawood, Bubinga, and Purpleheart, to name just a few.

-To find a local sawmill in your area, you can look on Craigslist, Facebook, or do a search online for sawmills.
+To find a local sawmill in your area, you can look on Craigslist, or Facebook, or search online for sawmills.
 Your local phone directory may have some local sawmills listed as well.

 Blades